rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationArchival.md

 # New-RscMutationArchival
 ## Subcommands
-### createdcareadertarget
-Creates a reader location for a DCA archival location ona Rubrik cluster.

-- There is a single argument of type CreateDcaReaderTargetInput.
-- Returns Target.
-### createdcatarget
-Creates a DCA archival location on a Rubrik cluster.

-- There is a single argument of type CreateDcaTargetInput.
-- Returns Target.
 ### createglacierreadertarget
 Create a reader target of type Glacier on a Rubrik cluster.

 - There is a single argument of type CreateGlacierReaderTargetInput.
-- Returns Target.
-### createlckreadertarget
-Creates a reader location for an LCK archival location ona Rubrik cluster.

-- There is a single argument of type CreateLckReaderTargetInput.
-- Returns Target.
-### createlcktarget
-Creates an LCK archival location on a Rubrik cluster.

-- There is a single argument of type CreateLckTargetInput.
 - Returns Target.
 ### createmanualtargetmapping
 - There is a single argument of type CreateManualTargetMappingInput.